Southern Atlantic Odyssey - 23-37 - $13,250

 Single Supplement And Child Policy

-For those travelling solo and want their own cabin, the single supplement is 1.7 times the cost of a single berth, please contact us for details.
-However, there is no single supplement for passengers willing to share a cabin.
+For those travelling solo who want their own cabin, the single supplement is 1.7 times the cost of a single berth.
+Please contact us for details.
+There is no single supplement for passengers willing to share a cabin.

-Children aged 8 years old or over are welcome.
-On select departures, children under 16 may receive a 40 % discount, please contact us for details
+Children aged 8 years old or over are permitted on this trip.
+On select departures, children under 16 may receive a 40% discount.
+Please contact us for details.

 Optional Adventure Activities